Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Small Areas, New Mexico

 New Mexico Small Areas are 108 geographic areas across the state with population sizes that are just large enough to calculate rates for selected health events (e.g., diabetes deaths, asthma hospitalization, etc.).
 New Mexico small areas were based on population size, not land area.
 Most (95%) of the New Mexico small areas range in population size from 9,000 to 30,000 persons.
 Some counties have multiple small areas (Bernalillo County has 34 small areas within its boundaries).
 In other cases, entire counties (e.g., Harding, Quay and De Baca Counties) were combined to create a single small area.
-[For reference maps and more on the New Mexico Small Areas...]
+[For reference maps and visit the HELP page on the New Mexico Small Areas...]

 Small Numbers